 How are the Frames Shipped?
 How long Does it Take?

 All frames are securely packaged and shipped ready to install.
 Your frame is custom manufactured when ordered.
 Please allow 2-3 weeks for manufacture and delivery.
 Frames for 55″ or smaller TVs will ship via UPS.
 Frames for 56″ or larger TVs will ship via a freight carrier.

 Orders outside the continental US may take up to 6 weeks for manufacture and delivery.
 Please be assured that we make every effort to get your frame to you as quickly as possible.
 We will email tracking information as soon as the frame leaves our dock.

 What is Your Return Policy?

 Products that are custom made to your specifications are rarely returnable, but it is very important to us that you are happy your frame.
 We can accept returns minus a 45% restocking fee provided that you pay for return shipping.
-Please order a sample pack if you are not certain of the frame style you would like.
 We can accept returns (with the restocking fee) within the first 30 days of your receipt of the frame.